 The Gut-Brain Connection

 The gut and brain are intricately connected through the gut-brain axis, a bidirectional communication system that influences both mental and physical health.
-This connection is largely mediated by the vagus nerve, the longest cranial nerve in the body, which plays a crucial role in regulating digestion, immune function, and neurotransmitter balance.
+This connection is primarily mediated by the vagus nerve, the longest cranial nerve in the body, which plays a crucial role in regulating digestion, immune function, and neurotransmitter balance.

 How VNS Supports Gut Health